davidmigloz/number-keyboard/README.md

 ##### Attribute

 - `amount` - String: Variable that keeps
-- `onAmountChanged` - (String)-> Unit:
 - `maxAllowedAmount` - Double (default: 10_000.0): Maximum amount allowed for the `NumberKeyboard` output
 - `maxAllowedDecimals` - Int (default: 2): Maximum decimal points allowed for the `NumberKeyboard` output
 - `currencySymbol` - String (default: "$"): Currency symbol for the `NumberKeyboardData` currency
 - `format` Enum(default: NumberKeyboardFormat.Normal) Defines the layout of the number pad.
 Options:
   • Normal: Standard ascending layout (1–9 top to bottom, like a phone dial pad).
   • Inverted: Descending layout (9–1 top to bottom, like a calculator).
   • Scrambled: Digits are shuffled once at composition.
   • AlwaysScrambled: Digits reshuffle every time the user taps a key — great for max security or mild chaos.
 - `roundUpToMax` - Boolean (default: true): Behaviour to round up to the max allowed amount if amount has exceeded
 - `verticalArrangement` - Arrangement.HorizontalOrVertical (default: 8.dp): Vertical spacing between